 One of the things that has frustrated me for many years is a poorly written job description.
-This was just one of many puzzle pieces that provided the impetus for me to take my experience as a professional recruiter and build a process dedicated to aligning talent strategy with corporate strategy for those companies who are committed to this.
+This was just one of many puzzle pieces that provided the impetus for me to take my experience as a professional recruiter and build a process dedicated to aligning talent strategy with corporate strategy for those companies that have this commitment.

-For those of you who are responsible for writing job descriptions and/or approving them for your company (hiring managers, corporate recruiters, RPOs), what guidelines do you follow to produce exceptional and accurate job descriptions?
+For those of you who are responsible for writing job descriptions and/or approving them for your company (hiring managers and/or corporate recruiters), what guidelines do you follow to produce exceptional and accurate job descriptions?
 Do you even follow any guidelines?
 Has anyone ever taught you how to write an effective and accurate job description?
 Have you thought about what’s necessary to attract the “right” candidate for you and used these things to recruit those top performers so they want to come to work for you?
-Do you just throw the job description onto your “careers” page, a job board, or social networking site, and hope (I always say “hope” is never an effective strategy) great candidates find you?
+Do you just throw the job description onto your “careers” page, a job board, or social networking site, LinkedIn profile (We’re hiring), and hope (Hope is not an effective strategy) great candidates find you?
 But most importantly, is your job description a reflection of an aligned executive team, benchmarked employees, and well-thought-out recruiting practices that are directly in line with executive alignment and culture?

 About ABC Company

 ABC provides a cloud-based service for “visual engagement”.
 We let companies and their customers see what each other are talking about, through screen-sharing, co-browsing and agent video.
 Thousands of large and small companies are using our technology, including well-known names in finance, retail, travel and consumer technology.

 Here at ABC everyone has the opportunity to take on wide responsibility, do varied and interesting work and make a big impact.
 There is plenty of opportunity to grow with the company.

 We’re located in a renovated old mill building in XXXXX right off the Historic bike trail (quite a few cyclists here), free parking too.
 Of course we have free snacks.